pfreyp/SC17_Developer_Lab/Hello_World_Lab.md

 # Hello World Lab - SC17

-## Run software and hardware emulation
+## Run both software and hardware emulation

 The SDAccel emulation flows allows testing, profiling and debugging the application before deploying on F1.